Skip to main content

 Networks by Health Score

-Clicking on the ">" icon next to the network name will expand the table and provide a snapshot of that network's health.
-This allows you to quickly drill down to the specific issues at the network level and understand the number of clients, devices, or applications impacted.
+• Click the ">" icon next to the network name to expand the table and view a snapshot of that network's health.
+This helps you identify specific issues and see how many clients, devices, or applications are affected.

 • Was this article helpful?